kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### Seaborn style

 Matplotlib also has stylesheets inspired by the Seaborn library (discussed more fully in “Visualization with Seaborn” on page 311).
 As we will see, these styles are loaded automatically when Seaborn is imported into a notebook.
-I’ve found these settings to be very nice, and tend to use them as defaults in my own data exploration (see Figure 4-91):
+I’ve found these settings to be very nice, and tend to use them as defaults in my own data exploration (see image below):

 ```python
 In[17]: import seaborn